germainPoloudenny/deCIFer/README.md

 Each generated CIF is analyzed for structural and diffraction consistency.
 The following metrics are computed:

 - **Residual Weighted Profile (Rwp)**: Measures the difference between the experimental and generated XRD patterns.
-- **Root Mean Square Deviation (RMSD)**: Measures the structural deviation between generated and reference CIFs.
+- **Root Mean Square Deviation (RMSD)**: Measures the structural deviation between generated and reference CIFs after normalizing each structure to a common conventional or primitive representation when available.
 - **Crystal System Consistency**: Checks if the generated structure belongs to the same crystal system as the reference.
 - **Space Group Consistency**: Compares the space group number of the generated structure with the original.
 - **Lattice Parameter Deviations**: